 How to Care for LuLaRoe Clothing

 If you own any clothing pieces from LuLaRoe you’ll see the care instructions noted on the tag of each piece.
-We’ll discuss more in detail here so you can keep your LuLaRoe looking as new as the day you purchased it.
+We’ll discuss in more detail here so you can keep your LuLaRoe looking as new as the day you purchased it.
 The public relations department at LuLaRoe has this to say about caring for LuLaRoe clothing in general: “As with other clothing, we recommend all your garments hang dry as a dryer can alter the fit and durability of garments.”

 Machine Wash Gentle Cycle

 There are various names for the gentlest cycle on your washing machine.
 Typically, it’s called the delicate cycle.
-This means the agitation and spin cycles during this wash are slower and gentler on your clothing and has an overall shorter duration to complete the entire wash cycle.
+This means the agitation and spin cycles during this wash are slower and gentler on your clothing and have an overall shorter duration to complete the entire wash cycle.
 This would be the preferred cycle in which to wash your LuLaRoe clothing.
 Choose cold water wash and cold water rinse if your washing machine offers these choices for the delicate cycle.
 Cold water is gentler on your clothing than hot and cold water prevents colors from bleeding or running.
 If you have the time, the most gentle cycle is handwashing in cool water with a gentle laundry detergent, rinsing well with cool water, squeezing the water out and then hanging dry.

 If it’s absolutely necessary for you to dry your LuLaRoe clothing in the dryer, you’ll want to use the lowest temperature and gentlest drying cycle available on your dryer.
 Heat from a dryer can cause damage to any article of clothing over long periods of wear.
 Most of the LuLaRoe items note on the care instruction’s tag to “Hang dry or you’ll be sad”.
 Even if the care instructions state to tumble dry low, it’s always a good idea to hang dry as this is the gentlest way to dry an item and ensure its longevity.
 It is also what LuLaRoe as a company recommends.
 Continuously using the dryer to dry your LuLaRoe items will cause the fabric to break down faster, which can lead to holes, tears, and misshapen clothing that doesn’t fit well.